 If NCAT does not tell you that an adjournment has been granted you must attend the hearing.
 Otherwise the hearing may go ahead in your absence.

-A request for an adjournment must be sent to NCAT in writing as early as possible and can be faxed.
+A request for an adjournment must be sent to NCAT in writing as soon as possible before the hearing and can be emailed.
 Your request for adjournment should include:

 You should try to get the other party's written consent.
 Without their consent the matter will only be adjourned in exceptional circumstances.